Real-Time Subsampled Analysis and Recovery for High-Resolution 3D Tomography

 Description

-The CDT is part of the wider Signal Processing Group where the student will benefit from collaborating with experts in Bayesian computational methodology, autonomy, decision support, data fusion, tracking, image processing, radar processing, acoustic analysis, text analytics, machine learning, behavioural analytics, simulation and energy-efficient hardware implementation.
+As part of the Signal Processing Group, the student will have the opportunity to collaborate with leading experts across a wide range of fields, including Bayesian computational methodology, autonomy, decision support, data fusion, tracking, image processing, radar processing, acoustic analysis, text analytics, machine learning, behavioural analytics, and energy-efficient hardware implementation.

 Description: 3D Imaging, commonly referred to as tomography, is used in many state-of-the-art imaging and characterisation methods, critical to both the medical and engineering sciences.
 There are several mechanisms used to obtain experimental data, that range from imaging multiple identical structures naturally oriented in different directions, to tilting either the object or illumination and acquiring images of the same structure from multiple different directions.